-- making a request to the relevant agency for consideration in accordance with the agency's guidelines or statutory obligations; - making an application for access to documents held by government agencies under freedom of information legislation, subject to various exemptions; and - (most commonly) a party to civil proceedings causing the civil court to issue a subpoena requiring the production of specific documents.
-Production will be subject to any claims for public interest immunity or legal professional privilege.
+- requesting the relevant agency for consideration under the agency's guidelines or statutory obligations; - making an application for access to documents held by government agencies under freedom of information legislation, subject to various exemptions; and - (most commonly) a party to civil proceedings causing the civil court to issue a subpoena requiring the production of specific documents, which will be subject to any claims for public interest immunity or legal professional privilege.

-If material is obtained from foreign jurisdictions via mutual assistance channels for the purposes of a criminal investigation or proceeding, it is inadmissible in any civil proceeding unless the Attorney General approves of its use for the purposes of that other proceeding (section 43B of the Mutual Assistance in Criminal Matters Act 1987 (Cth) (MAA)).
+If material is obtained from foreign jurisdictions via mutual assistance channels for a criminal investigation or proceeding, it is inadmissible in any civil proceeding unless the Attorney-General approves of its use for that other proceeding (section 43B of the Mutual Assistance in Criminal Matters Act 1987 (Cth)).

-10 Third-party disclosure
+Third-party disclosure

-How can information be obtained from third parties not suspected of wrongdoing?
+10 How can information be obtained from third parties not suspected of wrongdoing?

-A claimant can apply for a Norwich order (named after Norwich Pharmacal Co v Commissioners of Customs and Excise [1974] AC 133) requiring a third party who has become relevantly involved in a transaction to disclose information that may be relevant to a potential claim, including the identity of the wrongdoer.
-It can be used for the purpose of tracing the disposition of monies obtained fraudulently (eg, by requiring a bank to disclose information).
+A claimant can apply for a Norwich Pharmacal order (named after Norwich Pharmacal Co v Commissioners of Customs and Excise [1974] AC 133) requiring a third party who has become relevantly involved in a transaction to disclose information that may be relevant to a potential claim, including the identity of the wrongdoer.
+It can be used to trace the disposition of monies obtained fraudulently (eg, by requiring a bank to disclose information).

-In addition, court rules contain procedures for the obtaining of preliminary discovery to identify a prospective defendant or to decide whether to institute proceedings.
+Also, court rules contain procedures for obtaining preliminary discovery to identify a prospective defendant or to decide whether to institute proceedings.